rotexsoft/slim-skeleton-mvc-app/README.md

 ```
 **Figure 6: Sample middleware that should be placed in `./config/routes.php`**

+### **Using the File Renderer for Rendering Views and Layouts inside Controller Action Methods**
+????????????
+Talk about cascading view system in renderView( $file_name, array $data = [] ).

+### **Creating Controller Classes via the Commnadline**
+????????????
+????????????
+* Helper script for creating controller classes and a default index view:

+        `php ./vendor/rotexsoft/slim3-skeleton-mvc-tools/src/scripts/create-controller.php`

 ### S3MVC Helper Functions
 * **`s3MVC_CreateController(\Interop\Container\ContainerInterface $container, $controller_name_from_url, $action_name_from_url, \Psr\Http\Message\ServerRequestInterface $request, \Psr\Http\Message\ResponseInterface $response)`:** used by the route handlers to create controllers to handle mvc routes.
 You should not really need to call this function.
 * **`s3MVC_DumpVar($v)`:** for dumping variables during development for debugging purposes.